theautomationdude/Blog/content/posts/DeployAZSubscriptionsAsCode/index.md

 Now you could take it one step further and get the BillingAccount Name in the same line, using filters and all, but I won't even bother since I totally recommend anyone to make their code readable and easy to debug.
 It's most likely you that will sit there and curse at your past self when reading a piece of code you wrote a year earlier.

 # Building a subscriptions array
 If you want to deploy several subscriptions at a single time, you can build an array of subscriptions to deploy.
 I'd probably use some kind of database or other data-source that the deployment process will read from, and trigger deployment functions that will carry out different parts of the deployment.
 I think its a good idea to separate the data from the code, but it's up to you really.
-In the [bicep file](main.bicep) I have remarked a section where I have made the same subscriptions array in bicep.
+In the [bicep file](main.bicep) I have remarked a section where I have made the same subscriptions array as Bicep code.
 It's another way of doing it, where you will be saving the subscription name and workload values with the source code of your bicep, instead of separating it to another datasource.
 It doesn't give you the same opportunities for integration with some sort of self-service process, but it's very simple.

 ```PowerShell
 $Subscriptions = @()